awsdocs/amazon-cognito-developer-guide/doc_source/role-trust-and-permissions.md

 # Role trust and permissions<a name="role-trust-and-permissions"></a>

 The way these roles differ is in their trust relationships\.
-Let's take a look at an example trust policy for an unauthenticated role:
+The following is an example trust policy for an unauthenticated role:

 ```
 {